-The food of Normandy owes its most distinctive characteristic – its gut-bursting, heart-pounding richness – to the lush orchards and dairy herds of the region’s agricultural heartland, especially the area southeast of Caen known as the Pays d’Auge.
+The food of Normandy owes its most distinctive characteristic – its gut-burting, heart-pounding richness – to the lush orchards and dairy herds of the region’s agricultural heartland, and especially the Pays d’Auge southeast of Caen.
 Menus abound in meat such as veal (veau) cooked in vallée d’Auge style, which consists largely of the profligate addition of cream and butter.
-Many dishes also feature orchard fruit, either in its natural state or in successively more alcoholic forms – either as apple or pear cider, or perhaps further distilled to produce brandies.
+Many dishes also feature orchard fruit, either in its natural state or in more alcoholic forms – either as apple or pear cider, or perhaps further distilled to produce brandies.

 Normans relish blood and guts.
-In addition to gamier meat and fowl such as rabbit and duck (a speciality in Rouen, where the birds are strangled to ensure that all their blood gets into the sauce), they enjoy such intestinal preparations as andouilles, the sausages known in English as chitterlings, and tripes, stewed for hours à la mode de Caen.
-A full blowout at a country restaurant will also traditionally entail one or two pauses between courses for the trou normand: a glass of the apple brandy Calvados to let you catch your breath before struggling on with the feast.
+In addition to gamier meat and fowl such as rabbit and duck (a speciality in Rouen, where the birds are strangled so their blood gets into the sauce), they enjoy such intestinal preparations as andouilles, the sausages known in English as chitterlings, and tripes, stewed for hours à la mode de Caen.
+A full blowout at a country restaurant traditionally entails pauses between courses for the trou normand: a glass of the apple brandy Calvados to let you catch your breath.

 Normandy’s long coastline ensures that it is also renowned for its seafood.
-Waterfront rows of restaurants in its ports and resorts compete for attention, each with its “copieuse” assiette de fruits de mer.
-Honfleur is probably the most enjoyable, but Dieppe, Étretat and Cherbourg also offer endless eating opportunities.
-The menus tend to be much the same as those on offer in Brittany, if perhaps slightly more expensive.
+Waterfront restaurants in its ports and resorts compete for attention, each with its “copieuse” assiette de fruits de mer.
+Honfleur is the most enjoyable, but Dieppe, Étretat and Cherbourg also offer endless eating opportunities.
+The menus tend to be similar to those in Brittany, if perhaps slightly more expensive.